 Presenter and singer Stacey Solomon has announced the name of her daughter with partner Joe Swash.
 Following the birth of her baby on Stacey's birthday and at home, the presenter took some time to think up a name for her new little pickle.

 Sharing the name on her Instagram, Stacey also posted two adorable new photos of her daughter.
 She wrote: "🌹Rose🌹 Opal, Esmè Solomon-Swash. ♥️ Our beautiful flower - Our precious jewel - who is ever loved.
 It’s been the most magical week.
 We love you to the moon and back our little Rose 🥺🌹 We feel so so lucky to have you here… Thank you all for your loveliness, your kindness and just being there at 3am for a chat it’s been the best.
 Love you all 🌹♥️"

-Stacey also shared that she and Joe had been trying for a baby for a while and had sadly experienced a miscarriage.
+Stacey previously shared that she and Joe had been trying for a baby for a while and had sadly experienced a miscarriage.

-Stacey is one of our favourite celeb mums to follow on Instagram with her Tap to Tidy's, morning montages, fun foody makes and of course regular healthy doses of reality.
+One of our favourite celeb mums to follow on Instagram, Stacey is well known for her Tap to Tidy's, morning montages, fun foody makes and of course regular healthy doses of reality.
 But who exactly is the Essex-born mum?